Skip to main content

 Execution Behavior:

-• Each step runs as a repeatable job based on its interval
+• Each step runs as a repeatable job based on its interval configuration

 • Variable interpolation occurs before each execution